YongoDavid/DEMO-2024-DECEMBER/README.md

 DEC 26
 New day same grind!
 i have been able to complete the responsive UI for some pages of the chatapplication.
+There are a few more corrections to make and the application will be good to go on my portfoilio.